 This little robot fish is 40 centimeters long and is made of a soft, rubber-like material.

-Propelled by a dual function fluid that is pulsated through the body of the fish, through a simple circulatory mechanism – similar to blood and otherwise described as 'robot blood.'
+It's propelled by a dual-function fluid that is pulsated through the body of the fish through a simple circulatory mechanism – similar to blood (and otherwise described as "robot blood").

 The big innovation